AdobeDocs/campaign-classic.en/help/delivery/using/get-started-a-b-testing.md

 ![](assets/a-b-testing-schema.png)

-With Campaign Classic, A/B testing is implemented through workflows, where you specify the population to target as well as the groups that will receive each variant (see [Configuring a/b testing](../../delivery/using/configuring-a-b-testing.md)).
+With Campaign Classic, A/B testing is implemented through workflows, where you specify the population to target as well as the groups that will receive each variant (see [Configure a/b testing](../../delivery/using/configuring-a-b-testing.md)).

 The main steps are: